yujunz/gitlab.com-runbooks/howto/community-project-restore.md

 #### Export project from database backup and import into GitLab

 Here, we use the restored database instance with a GitLab install to export the project through the standard import/export mechanism.
-We want to avoid starting a full GitLab instance (to perform the export throught the UI) because this sits on a full-sized production database.
+We want to avoid starting a full GitLab instance (to perform the export throughout the UI) because this sits on a full-sized production database.
 Instead, we use a rails console to trigger the export.

 1. Start Redis: `gitlab-ctl start redis` (Redis is not going to be used really, but it's a required dependency)
 2. Start Rails: `gitlab-rails c`